Adrenal Glands: What You Need to Know

 Adrenal glands are composed of two parts — the cortex and the medulla — which are each responsible for producing different hormones.

 When adrenal glands don’t produce enough hormones, this can lead to adrenal insufficiency (Addison’s disease).

-Adrenal glands may develop nodules that can be benign or malignant.
-These nodules may produce excessive amounts of certain hormones leading to various health issues.
+Adrenal glands may develop nodules that can be benign or malignant, which can potentially produce excessive amounts of certain hormones leading to various health issues.